-Scientists at the University of California, Berkeley, have recently published work that lays the foundation for new ways of thinking about pathogen evolution.
+Recently published work by scientists at the University of California, Berkeley, lays the foundation for new ways of thinking about pathogen evolution.
 “Our research highlights that template-free modeling that uses machine learning is indeed superior to template-based modeling for the secreted proteins of the destructive fungal pathogen Magnaporthe oryzae,” said Kyungyong Seong, first author of the paper published in the MPMI journal.

 Pathogens use virulence factors known as effectors, which are important for the pathogen’s survival.
 Homology modeling is one of the most widely used methods, but this requires the use of templates of solved effector structures and solving all the effector structures is too daunting of a task.
 There are too many effector proteins encoded in pathogens’ genomes to simply rely on experimentally solving each one of the structures.